jobaTheBuilder/covid19de_monitor/README.md

 ```
 optional arguments:
+    -p PREFIX, --prefix PREFIX
+                        Print a given prefix as string before the message with the actual number.
+                        Example: -p 'BY beds' -bn BY
+                        Show the percentage of occupied beds in a specific state including the 7 day emergency beds.
+Example: -bn BYoptional arguments:
   -h, --help            show this help message and exit
+  -lb, --listbundeslander
-  -l, --list            Lists all available states and their abbreviations
+                        Lists all available states and their abbreviations
+  -lk LANDKREIS, --landkreis LANDKREIS
+                        Print Landkreis occupancy rate
+  -s STADT, --stadt STADT
+                        Print Stadt occupancy rate
   -b BUNDESLAND, --bundesland BUNDESLAND
                         Show the percentage of occupied beds in a specific state.
 Example: -b BY
-  -a, --all             Show the Percentage of all occupied beds in Germany
+  -d, --deutschland         Show the Percentage of all occupied beds in Germany
-  -an, --allwithemergency
+  -dn, --deutschlandwithemergency
                         Show the Percentage of all occupied beds in Germany including the 7 day emergency beds
+<<<<<<< HEAD
   -bn BUNDESLANDWITHEMERGENCY, --bundeslandwithemergency BUNDESLANDWITHEMERGENCY
                         Show the percentage of occupied beds in a specific state including the 7 day emergency beds.
 Example: -bn BYoptional arguments:
   -h, --help            show this help message and exit